 Is ACL surgery worth the cost?

 Yes.
 ACL reconstruction is one of the most cost-effective orthopedic procedures when considering long-term outcomes.
 Surgery by an experienced ACL specialist significantly improves the chance of returning to sport without restrictions, reduces revision risk, and shortens recovery time.
-Even though surgeon fees are standardized, choosing the right surgeon makes a difference in outcomes, fewer complications, and avoiding costly revision surgeries down the road.
+Even though surgeon fees are standardized, choosing the right surgeon makes a difference in outcomes, fewer complications, and avoiding costly revision surgeries.
 Beyond the financial calculation, ACL surgery restores quality of life and the ability to participate in the activities patients love.

 How long is recovery from ACL surgery?

-Most patients return to light activity (walking, basic strengthening) within 2-4 weeks.
-Return to jogging and sport-specific drills typically occurs between 3-4 months, depending on how well rehabilitation progresses.
-Full return to competitive sport is usually 6-9 months post-operatively for athletes who follow a rigorous rehabilitation protocol.
-The timeline also depends on the specific sport (lower-impact sports may clear sooner) and pre-operative fitness level.
+Most patients return to light activity (walking, basic strengthening) within 2–4 weeks.
+Return to jogging and sport-specific drills typically occurs between 3–4 months, depending on rehabilitation progress.
+Full return to competitive sport is usually 6–9 months post-operatively for athletes who follow a rigorous rehabilitation protocol.
+Timeline depends on the specific sport (lower-impact sports may clear sooner) and pre-operative fitness level.
 Dr. Burnham provides a detailed return-to-sport protocol tailored to each patient’s goals.

 What is the most cost-effective ACL graft?

-From a cost perspective, autograft options (patellar tendon, hamstring, or quadriceps tendon) have lower upfront costs because they do not include tissue bank fees.
-However, the “most cost-effective” graft for the specific case is the one that matches anatomy, activity level, and surgical complexity.
+From a cost perspective, autograft options (patellar tendon, hamstring, or quadriceps tendon) have lower upfront costs because they don’t include tissue bank fees.
+The most cost-effective graft for each case is the one that matches anatomy, activity level, and surgical complexity.
 Allograft may cost more upfront but offers advantages in certain situations (revision surgery, complex anatomy).
-Insurance typically covers all graft options at similar benefit levels, so the cost difference after insurance negotiation may be smaller than expected.
+Insurance typically covers all graft options at similar benefit levels, so cost differences after insurance negotiation may be smaller than expected.
 The right graft is determined by biomechanical fit and outcomes, not cost alone.